-While many associated the assay office with the past, they are still around today serving a vital function in the hallmarking of precious metals.
-While the Glasgow Assay Office has been closed for more than a half-century, it served the public interests in the region thanks to its diligent work in testing and hallmarking noble metals to protect the consumer.
+While many link the assay office with the past, they are still around today.
+They serve a vital function to hallmark precious metals.
+The Glasgow Assay Office has been closed for more than a half-century.
+While open it served the public interests in the region thanks to its work in testing and hallmarking noble metals.

-This means for silversmiths and manufacturers, using precious metals that have been officially recognized for their purity is an important part of their business.
-From France to England to Scotland to the US and around the world, the assay office is a critical part of quality control for the use of precious or noble metals.
+This means for silver smiths and makers, using precious metals that have been officially recognised for their purity is an important part of their business.
+From England to the US and around the world, assay offices are critical quality control of precious or noble metals.

 Today, there are assay offices around the world.
-In the UK, there are four assay offices that serve the public with their testing and identification of noble metals.
+In the UK, there are four assay offices that serve the public testing and identifying noble metals.

 Function of an Assay Office

 The basic function of the assay office is to test the purity of noble or precious metals.
-This means metals that are usually removed from the earth, although the testing can also be performed on items that may contain precious metals.
-The assay office may be most associated with the UK and the Old West in the United States, but it was actually created in France during the 13th century with the Goldsmith’s Statute of 1260.
+Noble metals are usually removed from the earth, although the testing can be on items that simply contain precious metals.
+The assay office is generally most associated with the UK and the Old West in the United States.
+However, the Goldsmith’s Statute of 1260 actually created the first assay office in France during the 13th century with .

-The assay office was established to provide protection for those who purchased either raw precious metals or those used in the manufacturing of products.
-Using standardised guidelines, the testing of the metals is performed to provide confidence in the public that the metals are as advertised.
+Assay offices were established to provide protection for those who purchased either raw precious metals or those used in manufacture.
+Using standardised guidelines, the testing of the metals is performed to confirm to the public that metals are as advertised.

-The assay offices tests the metals for their purity and those that meet or exceed the standards are marked.
-Manufacturers who create products from precious metals will only take those that that have been so hallmarked by an assay office.
+The metals are tested for purity by the assay offices, those that meet or exceed the standards are marked.
+Manufacturers who create products from precious metals will only take those that that have been hallmarked by an assay office.

 What is Hallmarking?

 Hallmarking is the official stamping of precious or noble metals such as gold, silver, and platinum.
-Although in some nations palladium is also hallmarked.
 It is an official mark that designates the metal to be of noble nature.
 This means metals that have an inherent value well beyond how they are used to create many different products.

-The Glasgow Assay Office had a unique hallmark that not only distinguished the noble metals that were stamped, but where the metals were hallmarked.
-From 1819 to its closing in 1964, the hallmark was distinguished by the inclusion of a tree, fish, and bell which denotes the location as being in Glasgow.
+The Glasgow Assay Office had a unique hallmark that distinguished the noble metals that were stamped.
+It also denoted where the metals were hallmarked.
+From 1819 to its closing in 1964, this hallmark was distinguished by the inclusion of a tree, fish, and bell.
+These denoted the location as being Glasgow.
 Such hallmarking efforts before 1819 included these items in other Scottish towns as well.

 Early History of Assay Office in Glasgow